Brooklyn-Style/Magic_Roll/README.md

 If the previous key was on the opposite hand, the output will fix an awkward pattern, uncommon SFB, or even the same SFB if it's at the end of a word. *E.g. `Q☆` → `QU` `L★` → `LS`*. `☆ → Space` SFBs can be avoided this way.

 #### <ins>*Left Half:*
-The pinky `H` + `IEA`/`YOU` setup is used for it's insane 83:1 inroll ratio.
-J, X and Q then fill the rest of this side to minimize outrolls and redirects, with punctuation being placed on the inner index column for low SFBs.
+The pinky `H` + `IEA`/`YOU` setup is used for it's insane 83:1 inroll ratio. `J`, `X` and `Q` then fill the rest of this side to minimize outrolls and redirects, with punctuation being placed on the inner index column for low SFBs.

 `X` almost never comes after a consonant so it turns consonant-hand outrolls into alternates.
 They then become inrolls when a vowel follows. *E.g. `BX` → `BR` (+ `AEIOU`)*